 This process recognises the person’s skills and strengths, as well as their experiences and the things that matter the most to them.
 It addresses the things that aren’t working in the person’s life and identifies outcomes and actions to resolve these.

-There are several key parts that come together to form a personalised care and support plan, these are:
+There are several key parts that come together to form a personalised care and support plan.

-The document below is an example of a personalised care and support plan:
+The document below is a What Matters To Me plan, which is an example of a personalised care and support plan:

 Please click on the sections below for more information.

-NHS England and Improvement have also worked with partners to co-produce a five step criteria which must be used to demonstrate that the conversations and plans are of a high standard.
+NHS England and Improvement have also worked with partners to co-produce a six-step criteria which must be used to demonstrate that the conversations and plans are of a high standard.

-All five of these criteria need to be in place for it to meet the standards for a personalised care and support plan.
+All six of these criteria need to be in place for it to meet the standards for a personalised care and support plan.

 Family and carers are also considered as an important part of this process, where appropriate.
 Informal carers may also require their own personalised care and support plan.